 -Monitor glycemic control

--Evaluate for the presence of acidosis, including ketoacidosis in symptomatic patients, regardless of presenting blood glucose levels.
+-Evaluate for the presence ketoacidosis in symptomatic patients, regardless of presenting blood glucose levels.

 -Patients should be instructed to maintain adequate fluid intake to avoid adverse reactions related to volume depletion.

 -This drug will cause the urine to test positive for glucose.

 -Patients should understand that genital mycotic infections, urinary tract infections, and hypersensitivity reactions may occur; patients should be instructed to contact their healthcare provider if these occur.